omidemam/Morphological_feature_extraction/README.md

   - Average slope
   - Longest flow path length
   - Longest flow path slope
+  - uses c_profile to compute the computation time of each component of the code.

 > Core workflow is implemented in `c_profile_watershed_delineation_code`